limen123/MoM-HD-Remaster/README.md

 INSTRUCTIONS

-1. Download the songpack from here: https://drive.google.com/drive/folders/1kcLv5vrCD3hzzfyDWscOysYiW9MUDFsb?usp=sharing
+1. Download the songpack from one of the following mirrors:

+https://drive.google.com/drive/folders/1kcLv5vrCD3hzzfyDWscOysYiW9MUDFsb?usp=sharing

 	 - After extracting, you should end up with a Remasters folder.
 Within it should be a "KHI.5 and II.5"